-Not too long ago, a new ICW Group workers’ compensation policyholder asked me to provide fall prevention and ladder safety trainings to their three maintenance crews.
-During the first training with a group of twelve employees, I explained my role as their assigned Risk Management Consultant and let the group know the training would last about 45 minutes.
+Not too long ago, a new ICW Group workers’ compensation policyholder asked me to provide fall prevention and ladder safety training to their three maintenance crews.
+During the first training with twelve employees, I explained my role as their assigned Risk Management Consultant and let the group know the training would last about 45 minutes.
 During my introduction, I noticed one individual looked very tired.
 It was 10 a.m., and the crew had just started their day.

 I decided to change gears.
 I asked the attendees the following question: How many of you slept eight hours or more last night?
-Looking confused and dumbfound, two employees (15% of those present) shyly raised their hands.
-I then asked how many slept seven hours, and three (25%) individuals raised their hands, including myself.
+Looking confused and dumbfounded, two employees (15% of those present) shyly raised their hands.
+I then asked how many slept seven hours, and three (25%) individuals, including myself, raised their hands.
 I asked how many slept six hours, and four (30%) raised their hands.
-When asked how many slept five hours, three individuals (25%) raised their hands.
+Three individuals (25%) raised their hands when asked how many slept five hours.
 Finally, I asked how many slept four hours, and the one gentleman (5%) who had dozed off admitted to having only slept four hours the night before.

 A Sleep-Deprived Workforce

+Fatigue in the workplace puts a great risk on the business.
 According to National Safety Council (NSC) statistics, 37% of employees are sleep-deprived.
 In my training group, the number was much higher.
 Sleep deprivation is defined as not getting enough sleep.
-For most adults, the amount of sleep needed for their best health is between 7 to 8 hours of sleep.
+For most adults, the amount of sleep needed for their best health is between 7 to 8 hours.

-Indeed, fatigue at work can be deadly.
+Indeed, fatigue in the workplace can be deadly.
 According to the National Safety Council, 13% of work-related injuries can be attributed to lack of sleep.
 Moreover, 20% of all auto accidents are suspected to be tied to fatigue or lack of sleep.
 Indeed, two-thirds of U.S. Workers report having felt fatigued at work.

 What is fatigue?
 Fatigue is feeling tired, sleepy, lacking energy, and needing extra effort to perform routine tasks.
 Losing two hours of sleep can have similar effects to drinking three beers.
 Seventeen hours of lack of sleep is similar to a blood alcohol content of .05; lack of sleep for twenty-one hours is similar to a blood alcohol content of .08; and twenty-four hours without sleep is similar to a blood alcohol content of .10.